intel-lab-lkp/linux/Documentation/admin-guide/reporting-issues.rst

 As outlined above in more detail already: the kernel sets a 'taint' flag when something happens that can lead to follow-up errors that look totally unrelated.
 That's why you need to check if the kernel you just installed does not set this flag.
-And if it does, you in almost all the cases needs to eliminate the reason for it before you reporting issues that occur with it.
+And if it does, you in almost all cases need to eliminate the reason for it before you reporting issues that occur with it.
 See the section above for details how to do that.